 Add all the ingredients to a large mixing bowl.

-Mix with a hand mixture until stiff peaks form.
+Mix with a hand mixer until stiff peaks form.
 This will take several minutes.

 Slice the biscuit in half and pour the sweeten strawberries in the middle and a scoop of whipped topping.